mergesort/Camille/project_docs/local_testing.md

 5. Once verified, under "Subscribe to bot events", add the following events:
    - `message.channels` - When a message is posted to a channel
    - `message.groups` - When a message is posted to a private channel
+   - `message.im` - When a message is posted in a direct message
    - `reaction_added` - When a reaction is added to a message
    - `reaction_removed` - When a reaction is removed from a message
 6. Click "Save Changes" at the bottom of the page